asterisk/documentation/docs/Fundamentals/Asterisk-Architecture/Types-of-Asterisk-Modules/Codec-Modules.md

----
+!!! tip

-**Tip:**  On the Asterisk Command Line Interface, use the command "core show translation" to show the translation times between all registered audio formats.
+    On the Asterisk Command Line Interface, use the command "core show translation" to show the translation times between all registered audio formats.

----
+[//]: # (end-tip)